Hafshejan: Population

-Hafshejan has existed for around 9000 years.

-Geography

-One of the most well-known places in Hafshejan is a spring called Cheshme Zane; the name means eyes of birth or eyes at birth - implying a new and beautiful site to behold.

 Zaneh Hafshejan fountain walkway

 Hafshejan walkway is in the Jahanbin mountain range and is located 2 km from Hafshejan and 20 km from Shahr-e Kord.
 On Nature Day each year, more than 10 thousand people visit the park fountain.

-A walkway extends from the main Tourist attraction near the current centre of Chaharmahal and Bakhtiari Province, Shahr-e Kord.
+A walkway extends from the main Tourist attraction near the current centre of Chaharmahal and Bakhtiari province, Shahr-e Kord.

 Water is routed from the fountain to the agricultural plains 20 kilometres south of Branch and north of the mountain barrier between the world and 3 km from the city.
 The earthen dam has a clay core, and the reservoir has a volume of 1.3 million cubic meters.
 The dam crest's length is 410 m and the crest's width is 8 m, with a height of 42 meters in the deepest area.